yousefissa/Final-Invite/ReadMe.md

 I don't believe this script is useful any longer.
 It makes accounts but I don't think Final bumps your place in queue.

+I just tried bumping my place in queue manually and it seems that that doesn't work either.'

 This script bumps you up in queue, from 200-400k+ to the 100-500 in just a few minutes.

 ### There are two versions - a requests version and Selenium version.
 The requests version is 10x easier to run.